May Guest Week Irrigation and Landscape Prep Guide for Central Washington

 If the whole list still feels tangled

 Our late March and April yard checklist is the broader rhythm piece.
-For hardscape and bed layout decisions that compete with turf work, the outdoor project walkthrough uses a different quiz than the May lawn focus page linked at the top.
+For hardscape and bed layout decisions that compete with turf work, the outdoor project walkthrough uses a different matcher than the May lawn focus page linked at the top.